DEVOTIONALS

 ACTION:

-How much influence does the Lord have on your thoughts,
+– How much influence does the Lord have on

-when you first committed your life to Him?
-Is he becoming
+when I first committed my life to Him?

 Pray,